 Files with a .docx extension have been created in Microsoft Word 2007 or a later version.
-In order to view and edit these files, you need to install either Microsoft Office 2007 or the Microsoft Office 2007 Compatibility Pack.
-You can download the Microsoft Office 2007 Compatibility Pack free of charge from the Microsoft Download Center at www.microsoft.com/downloads/Search.aspx?displaylang=en.
+In order to view and edit these files, you need to install either Microsoft Office 2007 or higher, or the Microsoft Office Compatibility Pack.
+You can download the Microsoft Office Compatibility Pack free of charge from the Microsoft Download Center at http://www.microsoft.com/en-us/download/default.aspx.

-Alternatively, the Microsoft Office Suite is licensed by American University and is available to all Faculty and Staff.
-(Students can purchase the suite at a special academic discount from the AU Campus Store.)
-If you are Faculty or Staff and would like to request a copy of the Microsoft Office Suite, please contact the Help Desk with your name, title, department, and the on or off campus address where you would like the CD sent.
+Microsoft Office 2010 is licensed by American University and is available to all Faculty and Staff.
+(Students can purchase the suite at an academic discount from the AU Campus Store.)
+If you are Faculty or Staff you may download Microsoft Office 2010 Professional from the myau.american.edu portal.
+If you need a CD, please contact the Help Desk with your name, title, department, and the on- or off-campus address where you would like the CD sent.
 Back to List

 Yes.
-Click on the OFFICE button at the top left of Microsoft Word.
-Then, click on the little arrow to the right of SAVE AS.
-If you see a SAVE AS PDF OR XPS option, then your computer already has the add-in for this function and you can save your file as a PDF by selecting that option.
-If you see a FIND ADD-INS FOR OTHER FILE FORMATS option, then click on that as it means that you need to install the add-in.
+Click on the the FILE tab at the top left of Microsoft Word.
+Then, click on the little arrow to the right of Save As.
+In the Save as type list, if you see a PDF option, then your computer already has the add-in for this function and you can save your file as a PDF by selecting that option.
+If you see a Find add-ins for other file formats option, then click on that as it means that you need to install the add-in.
 Note: You will need Internet access as a download is required.
 Follow the on-screen instructions to download and install the add-in.
 Once this has been completed, you will be able to save in PDF format.
 Back to List

-The default font in Word 2007 is Calibri and the default font size is 11 point.
-To change the default font, click the FONT dialog box launcher on the FONT group under the HOME tab.
+The default font in Word 2010 is Calibri and the default font size is 11 point.
+To change the default font, click the FONT dialog box launcher on the Font group under the Home tab.
 Then, click the FONT tab within the dialog box.
 Select the font options that you want to apply to the default font.
 Click the DEFAULT button at the bottom of the dialog box, and then click YES.
-The next time you open a new document in Word 2007, you will see your changes.
+The next time you open a new document in Word 2010, you will see your changes.
 Back to List